Last updated Wed Aug 02 2023

 A video popup is a popup window that contains a video that can be watched without leaving the website.
 In this sense, a video popup becomes “an onsite video player.”
 Video popups are great for promoting new products, driving traffic to web pages, and other marketing goals.

-First and foremost, you need a popup app.
-We'll use Wisepops in this tutorial—it's a top-rated (5 stars on Shopify) and is made for sharing video popups.
+We'll use Wisepops in this tutorial—it's a top-rated (4.9 stars on Shopify and 5 stars as the WordPress plugin) one and includes video popups.

 Or see examples of campaigns made with Wisepops.